cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 occur.
 This RFC proposes improvements in CF to shift this unavailability towards lifecycle operations early and not actual app downtime - making it a more pleasant experience for CF users and operators alike.
-To mitigate the downsides of this approach, RFC-0041 proposes to provide custom stacks functionality.
+To mitigate the downsides of this approach, the [Custom Stack RFC](https://github.com/cloudfoundry/community/pull/1251) proposes to provide custom stacks functionality.

 ## Table of Contents